Thousands stranded by Lufthansa cabin crew strike

 The stoppages were initially focused on flights to and from Frankfurt, but might affect the airline's wider European and global network and could cost it millions of euros a day in lost revenue.

-Lufthansa said it would try to place passengers on trains and alternative flights.
+Lufthansa (LHAG.DE) said it would try to place passengers on trains and alternative flights.

 "The call to strike action may lead to unscheduled flight delays and cancellations," Lufthansa said in a message to passengers on its website.
 "Long-haul flights are the uppermost priority and, wherever possible, should not be canceled.
 Nevertheless, delays must be anticipated."